 Welcome back to our series on building a successful data ecosystem framework and comprehensive data strategy!
 If you are just joining us, be sure to check out the first post on data acquisition best practices.
 This week, Eric Vogelpohl, Managing Director of Tech Strategy at Blueprint, continues with a discussion on near-real-time (NRT) and reverse ETL to enable teams to utilize data in the context of their roles.

-The Lakehouse Monitor
+The Lakehouse Optimizer

 In the world of cloud services, it’s crucial to have a clear understanding of your consumption and expenses.
 This is where cost management and job optimization come into play.
 Without proper management and optimization, costs can spiral quickly.
-Blueprint understands the importance of cost management and job optimization and have developed the Lakehouse Monitor, a valuable tool for your Databricks Lakehouse implementation.
+Blueprint understands the importance of cost management and job optimization and have developed the Lakehouse Optimizer, a valuable tool for your Databricks Lakehouse implementation.

-The Lakehouse Monitor delivers real-time insights into your Databricks clusters, jobs, and notebooks, giving your financial operations team complete transparency into Azure and AWS costs.
+The Lakehouse Optimizer delivers real-time insights into your Databricks clusters, jobs, and notebooks, giving your financial operations team complete transparency into Azure and AWS costs.
 This makes it easier for you to manage your expenses and optimize your data management tasks.

 Managing Lakehouse Spend